Our Mission Statement and Motto:

 We thank God for this Christian Leader - Pastor Gregory A. Sutton.
 We have a bus to transport college students and others needing transportation to Sunday Services.
 The 25- passenger bus will be used for other excursions.

-We are forever grateful for the support of our members in making some of our goals possible!
+We are forever grateful for the support of our members in making our goals possible!
 Our Church Anniversaries are proof, that we have truly come this far by faith... leaning on the Lord.
-Trusting in His holy name, He's never failed us yet.
+Trusting in His holy word, He's never failed us yet.

 Sis.
 Portia W. Champion, Church Clerk/Historian